yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 Perfect, it looks like we've gotten both our `list` and our `tutorial` schema working as expected.

 > **Challenge -** Try updating the list of tutorials within our `populate()` function so that it returns more tutorials.
-Once you've done this, play around with the queries and help yourself become more familiar with them.
+Once we've done this, play around with the queries and try to become more familiar with them.

 # Conclusion